search icon

 • Trough

 To reach economic depression, there must be a high point for the GDP to fall from.
-Thus, a depression definition isn’t complete without listing its antonym — an economic boom, peak, or upturn.
-If prices fall after a peak, you could be headed for a severe depression or a mild recession.
+Thus, a discussion of an economic depression isn’t complete without listing its antonym — an economic boom, peak, or upturn.
+If prices fall after a peak, a small business owner could be headed for a severe depression or a mild recession.

 Depression Examples